-Before you embark on your sailing trip, just after you finish packing your duffel bag, that is the perfect time for this segment.
-Here are the basic information you will surely need and a bit of Croatian vocabulary, mostly for fun.
+Before you embark on your sailing trip, just after packing your duffel bag, that is the perfect time for this segment.
+Here is the essential information you will need and some Croatian vocabulary, primarily for fun.

-- One could budget about 200 Kuna to 250 Kuna per head for a good meal.
+- One could budget about 200 Kuna to 250 Kuna for a good meal per head.

 - Every inhabited island will have an ATM in one of the villages.

 - Refilling water is available roughly every second day of your trip.
 Diesel stations are approximately 25nm apart.